lappn99/openlu-setuptool/README.md

 * [MySql](https://dev.mysql.com/downloads/mysql/)
      * *Only if actually using MySql for your database, otherwise use sqlite, which has no pre requisite*

-### So far only Windows support, Mac OSX and Linux coming soon

 ### Use
 * Uses no external libaries so only Python 3.7 is needed